davidtchiu/davidtchiu.github.io/teaching/cs161/hwk6.loops2/index.md

     - You can always find the length of the string using: `stringName.length()`
     - To access a certain character of the string, use `stringName.charAt(pos)` where `pos` is the integer address of the character you seek.
     - A single character `c`, which is of `char` type, can be compared to another character using something like, `if (c == 'A')`
-    - In the spirit of divide-and-conquer, I'd write a helper (`private`) method that returns whether a given character is a vowel.
+    - In the spirit of divide-and-conquer, I'd write a helper (`private`) method that returns whether a given character (`char` data type) is a vowel.
 Beware of upper vs. lower case.
 (Yes this method should work for both cases.)
+    - Finally, beware as always of integer divide!

     ```java
     AdvancedLoops loopie = new AdvancedLoops();